Silent Witness: Guest appearances

+Silent Witness features a number of notable future established actors in guest appearances, including Emily Mortimer, Idris Elba, Nicholas Hoult, Benedict Cumberbatch, Susie Porter, Jodie Comer, Nikki Amuka-Bird, Daisy Ridley, Daniel Kaluuya, Jim Carter, Martin Compston, Eddie Marsan, Tamsin Egerton, Jason Watkins, Evanna Lynch, John Hannah, and Sean Pertwee.

 Home media

 Australia

 In Australia (Region 4), series 1 through 23 have been released on DVD through Roadshow Entertainment, starting with series 1 on 7 September 2006 through to series 21 on 28 May 2018.
 Universal then took over the releases beginning with series 22 on 20 November 2019, and have re-released some earlier seasons this time as individual seasons rather than 2 season editions.

 United Kingdom

-As of June 2022, the first 24 series have been released on DVD, whilst all episodes from all 25 series have been made available on the BBC iPlayer.
+As of February 2025, 28 series have been released on DVD.
+In addition, all episodes (barring two from series 1) from the first 28 series have been made available on the BBC iPlayer.

 Novels

 During the early years of the show, series creator McCrery wrote and published four tie-in novels relating to the series, following Sam Ryan (Amanda Burton), Trevor Stewart (William Armstrong) and Superintendent Tom Adams (John McGlynn), and brand new character DS Stanley Sharman, with Burton generally appearing on the front cover of each novel.
 A fifth novel, "In Search of Evil", was due to be released in 2003, but its publication was cancelled.